An MA TESOL programme with ERASMUS funded overseas Teaching Practice placement.

 We’ll not share your information and you can unsubscribe at any time.

 In this section

-- The Master's in TESOL features a eight-week ERASMUS funded teaching practice in Hungary where you will work in schools either at primary or secondary level; part-time students do 4 weeks in year 1 and 4 weeks in year 2.
+- The Master's in TESOL features an eight-week teaching practice in Hungary where you will work in state schools either at primary or secondary level; part-time students do 4 weeks in Hungary and 4 weeks in Northern Ireland.